 To find out, we want to filter the data by the field we’re interested in, which is Subtotal.
 Since each row in this table represents one order, counting how many rows there are after we’ve filtered them will give us the answer we want.

-So, after we select Subtotal from the Filter dropdown we’ll get some options for the filter, and we’ll choose Greater than, type the number 40 in the box, and click Add Filter.
+So, we click the Filter button to open up the filtering sidebar, then select Subtotal as the column to filter on, and we’ll get some options for the filter.
+We’ll choose Greater than, type the number 40 in the box, and click Add Filter.

-Okay, cool — we’re ready to ask our question, so let’s click the Run query button!
+Okay, cool — we’re ready to ask our question, so let’s click Done!

-So it looks like there were 12,284 orders, each with a subtotal greater than $40.
-Ka-ching!
-Another way of saying this is that there were 12,284 records in the table that met the parameters we set.
+So it looks like there were 16,309 orders, each with a subtotal greater than $40.
+Nice.
+Another way of saying this is that there were 16,309 records in the table that met the parameters we set.

-Okay, so that’s pretty useful, but it would be even more useful if we could know on which days our customers placed these big orders.
+Okay, so that’s pretty useful, but it would be even more useful if we could know in which months our customers placed these big orders.
 That’s not hard to do at all.

-Luckily enough, Metabase can present the answers to your questions in a variety of ways.
-To change the visualization, just select one of the options from the Visualization dropdown menu, which is in the top-left of the screen, above the table.
-Let’s choose Area.
+Metabase can present the answers to your questions in a variety of ways.
+To change the visualization, just select one of the options from the Visualization sidebar.
+Click the Visualization button in the bottom-left to open it.
+Let’s choose the Area chart option.

-You’ll notice that some formats aren’t the best way to show an answer to a question.
-If Metabase think that’s the case with a specific answer and visualization, the choice will appear faded in the visualization dropdown menu.
+You’ll notice that some visualizations aren’t the best way to show an answer to a question.
+If Metabase think that’s the case with a specific answer and visualization combination, that visualization choice will appear faded in the sidebar.
 For example, it wouldn’t make sense to show the total number of orders over $40 as a single bar graph, or as a map.

 If you want, you can try playing around with your question, like changing the number 40 to a different number.
-Whenever you make any changes to the question, the blue “Run query” button will reappear.
-Click it to ask your new question and get your new answer.
+To do that, just click on the filter badge below the page title.

 You can use Metabase all on your own, but it becomes even more useful when you start sharing your answers with other people on your team or in your organization.
 The first step is saving some of your questions.